zhenyuWang/frontend-study-book/English/React/Extracting-State-Logic-into-a-Reducer.md

 ];
 ```
 Reducers must be pure, so they shouldn’t mutate state.
 But Immer provides you with a special `draft` object which is safe to mutate.
 Under the hood, Immer will create a copy of your state with the changes you made to the `draft`.
 This is why reducers managed by `useImmerReducer` can mutate their first argument and don’t need to return state.

+## Recap
+- To convert from `useState` to `useReducer`:
+  1. Dispatch actions from event handlers.
+  2. Write a reducer function that returns the next state for a given state and action.
+  3. Replace `useState` with `useReducer`.
+- Reducers require you to write a bit more code, but they help with debugging and testing.
+- Reducers must be pure.
+- Each action describes a single user interaction.
+- Use Immer if you want to write reducers in a mutating style.